…customers didn’t start the conversation with their own fault diagnosis.

 Providing good remote tech support is one of the hardest jobs in the tech industry.
 You are at the end of a phone or email, cannot see the users set up and only have the highly edited highlights of what the customer is willing to tell you.

 A lot of people are not very good at diagnosing problems.
-One of the challenges with technical support is that the customer has already, in their own head, diagnosed the problem.
+One of the challenges with technical support is that the customer has already, in their own head, figured out what the problem is.
 Sometimes the customer misdiagnoses the problem.
 So the interaction with tech support is then coloured by that misdiagnosis even to the point selectively missing out crucial information that may not fit the customer’s narrative.

 A recent tech support call went something like this: